JesperLyhneLind/DIS-Project/README.md

 'pip install -r requirements.txt'

-Go the the hotels directory and type the following command to run the web application:
+In the project directory, type the following command to run the web application:

 'python3 run.py', or perhaps just 'python run.py'